tlmolane/Volt/README.md

 # Volt

 This ongoing project's name is called Volt which applies symmetric and asymmetric encryption.
-It is a simple program that creates a private key and public key to encypt and decrypt a file contents.
+It is a simple program that allows one to generate a private and public key using an RSA algorithm to encypt and decrypt file contents.
 The encrypt_file.py Volt class containts static methods that allow one to encrypt a file (.txt, .py, .docx, .odt etc ) using pem private/public keys and fernet keys.

 ### Prerequisites